 Observations about the contribution :

 - Clearly the ‘concealment’ argument proposed within the Home Office / Department for Education ‘duty to act’ proposal is not understood by Barnardo’s.
 The idea was dropped by the Home Office but Barnardo’s continues its support for it.
-It is however, nothing short of nonsense designed to mislead those who do not read it properly.
+It is however, nothing short of nonsense designed to mislead those of a non enquiring disposition.
 It would not withstand scrutiny during the passage of a Parliamentary Bill, that is in the unlikely event it would ever appear in a Bill as our review of ‘Duty to Act’ made clear (see paragraph 4 which provides a further link where we unpick the Government’s proposal).
 The Police Superintendents Association agreed with us on this point as we discovered through an FoI decision made in our favour by the Information Commissioner’s Office which required the Home Office to provide us with all the submissions to the consultation.
 Here we reviewed the Home Office / Department for Education published outcome and action from the consultation.

 - This applies whether there is mandatory reporting or not.
 But please note Barnardo’s is talking of the child disclosing.
 Addressing child abuse effectively requires multiple approaches rather than ‘a one size fits all’ approach that has failed Regulated Activities miserably for decades and which has so significantly contributed to IICSA being established.

-- Yet again Barnardo’s talks about children reporting and not about ‘adults failing to report.’
+- Yet again Barnardo’s talks about children reporting and not about ‘adults failing to report’ known and suspected abuse.
 This includes adults such as Barnardo’s personnel at Medway who were contractually obliged to not report.
-This repeated omission of discussing the unpalatable idea of adults not reporting on adults with whom they might work, is a default for attendees at IICSA seminars.
+Repeatedly omitting discussion of the unpalatable subject of adults not reporting adults with whom they might work, is a default for attendees at IICSA seminars.
 It’s much easier to talk about ‘helping children disclose’ than to discuss ‘adults failing to report.’
 During the Safeguarding in Healthcare seminar the facilitator asked a question about staff failing to report on colleagues.
 The hitherto gushy contributions from attendees who were keen to inform the seminar how well their trust was doing on safeguarding fell silent.
 The floor became an object of fascination for the safeguarding administrators around the table, it was as though the room had emptied.
 Let’s remember, IICSA was initiated largely as a result of adults employed in Regulated Activities failing to report abuse.
 In the English Benedictine Congregation hearing, from 4-8 February 2018, it could not have been more obvious that this is the area of real challenge that must be tackled.
-Ms Cherry raised yet again ‘better training’ ….et cetera – we’ve heard it all before; and the crowd pleaser ‘culture change,’ but not one scintilla of an initiative of how this will be achieved.
-It’s the public speaking version of ‘Window‘ to fill a void.
+Ms Cherry raised yet again ‘better training’ ….et cetera – we’ve heard it all before; and the crowd pleaser ‘culture change,’ but no proposal for how this will be achieved.
+It’s the public speaking version of ‘Window‘ (chaff ) used to fill silence.

 When Barnardo’s was in charge of children’s homes (Regulated Activities) and had to design and deliver safeguarding, child abuse was being perpetrated by Barnardo’s staff and not reported to statutory authorities.
 This is something which mandatory reporting helps address in 81.8% of developed nations which have some form of Mandatory Reporting in their jurisdictions.
 But like Canute, the DfE grips the failing status quo ever tighter.

 That the Medway contract existed is shocking.
 That it was signed by Barnardo’s is beyond our understanding.
-That it exposed just some of the many inadequacies of the dysfunctional safeguarding framework is important.
+That these events have exposed some of the many inadequacies of the dysfunctional safeguarding framework is important.
 But how many other dubious ‘agreements’ might Barnardo’s have signed?
 The Department for Education’s framework still permits such dysfunction.
 In this post we have cited Barnardo’s services to South Yorkshire Police to provide assistance with Rotherham CSE.
 If there was an agreement – what did that it say?

 Here is how Barnardo’s promotes itself (our highlighting) :